teelahti/FinnishPersonalIdGenerator/README.md

   -e, --end          (Default: 2010) Ending year (inclusive) for generated IDs.

-  --usehighsuffix    (Default: True) Use high suffix range to decrease chance
+  --usehighsuffix    Use high suffix range to decrease chance of creating a real
-                     of creating a real personal id.
+                     personal id.

   --help             Display this help screen.